hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 }
 ```

+{: hint}
+> - Your solution should not use any loops other than the main `while(1)` loop and the loops in the `delay_ms()` function.

 ## Submission

+1. Submit your code file to the appropriate assignment on Blackboard.
+2. No report is required for this week.

+{: note}
-Nothing will be due for the first week, though you should double-check your design and ensure it produces the desired output.
-Make sure your design is modular as well as we will refactor this code and use timers in place of the dummy delay loops in the second week.
-For the submission after week 2, you will turn in your report which should contain a state transition graph of your FSM, and your C file.
+You should double-check your design and ensure it produces the desired behavior.
+Make sure your design is modular as we will refactor this code and use timers in place of the dummy delay loops in the next week.
+Next week's submission will require a combined lab report for this week and next week's lab.

 ## Prelab Assignment